-1. It is intended that the Local Government will become the

-infrastructure asset manager; or
+1. It is intended that the Local Government will become the infrastructure asset manager; or

-2. The proposed location of water infrastructure assets will

-impact Local Government assets or facilities.
+2. The proposed location of water infrastructure assets will impact Local Government assets or facilities.

-Background This position was adopted as part of the State Planning Policy process and formed part of WALGA's submission.
+Background This position was adopted as part of the State Planning submission.

-2.9: Planning for Water, draft policy public consultation
+Policy 2.9: Planning for Water, draft policy public consultation process and formed part of WALGA's